 There will be both trash bins and recycling bins for guests to use around the South Lawn and Ellipse areas.

 Easter Egg Roll Volunteers

-10 professional American Sign Language interpreters volunteered their time for the event.
-There were also 6 nurses and 2 physicians from George Washington University.
+Event volunteers include professional American Sign Language interpreters and nurses and physicians from George Washington University.

-2,000 eggs were used to provide breakfast for the volunteers
+It takes around 2,000 eggs to make breakfast for the hungry volunteers.

 History of the White House Easter Egg Roll